 AAA BATTERY TYPES

 As already mentioned earlier, AAA power cells can be both rechargeable and disposable batteries.
-To determine whether your AAA battery is rechargeable or disposable, you must check the battery chemistry as some are just designed to be disposable or primary in nature while others can have both variants.
+To determine whether your AAA batteries are rechargeable or disposable, you must check the battery chemistry as some are just designed to be disposable or primary in nature while others can have both variants.
 This is also true with the nominal voltage.
-For instance, Alkaline batteries have the nominal voltage of 1.5V.
-On the other hand, NiMH cells have the nominal voltage of 1.2V while still others have 1.25V or 3.7V depending on certain chemistries.
+For instance, Alkaline batteries have a nominal voltage of 1.5V.
+On the other hand, Nickel Metal Hydride (NiMH) cells have a nominal voltage of 1.2V while still others have 1.25V or 3.7V depending on certain chemistries.

 Primary batteries are your on-the-go, ready-to-use batteries for your portable devices whether you are outdoors or just staying indoors.
 Some consumers do not have to worry about using disposable batteries as some highly authentic brands can last for up to 10 years or even more.

 There are also some primary AAA batteries that are just intended for low drain devices so you should make sure that you use this type of battery for low drain devices only to maximise its full potential and power capabilities.
-On the other hand, there are also AAA cells that are professionally designed for powering high drain devices and applications, so you better make sure whether your device or certain application requires high drain or low drain power solutions for optimal functions.
+On the other hand, there are also AAA cells that are professionally designed for powering high drain devices and applications (like digital cameras and cell phones) so you better make sure whether your device or certain application requires high drain or low drain power solutions for optimal functions.

 This is the reason why Procell Alkaline AAA for low drain and general-purpose batteries exist.
-Its partner, the Procell INTENSE Power AAA batteries also exist for high drain high drain professional devices.
+Its partner, the Procell INTENSE Power AAA batteries also exist for high drain (has high output voltage) professional devices.
 Other batteries used to power specific devices are the industrial batteries from such original brands as Energizer, Varta, Duracell, and many others.

 ALKALINE AAA BATTERY FEATURES AND APPLICATIONS